Luca-Menghini/psicostat_template/content/en/authors/admin/_index.md

   courses:
   - course: PhD in Psychological Sciences, 2021
     institution: University of Padua
-  - course: MSc in Social, Work, and Communication Psychology, 2016
+  - course: MSc in Work Psychology, 2016
     institution: University of Padua
-  - course: BSc in Social and Work Psychology, 2014
+  - course: BSc in Social & Work Psychology, 2014
     institution: University of Padua
 email: luca.menghini3@unibo.it
 interests: